apache/flink/docs/start/dependencies.md

 these dependencies similar to the scope of the dependencies to *test* or to *provided*.

-## Appendix: Template for bulding a Jar with Dependencies
+## Appendix: Template for building a Jar with Dependencies

 To build an application JAR that contains all dependencies required for declared connectors and libraries, you can use the following shade plugin definition: